mobizt/ESP32-Mail-Client/README.md

 * Support Email sending with or without attachment via IMAP server.

-* Working with SD card allows large file attachment supported.
+* Working with SD card allows large file attachment supported or SPIFFS for small file.

 * Support Email reading via search and fetch modes (with or without attachment downloads).

-* Support large attachment download via SD card.
+* Support large attachment download via SD card or SPIFFS for small file.

-* Message text and its header are able to download and save to SD card.
+* Message text and its header are able to download and save to SD card or SPIFFS.

 * Support Email message fetch and search via IMAP command as in RFC 3501 (depending on IMAP server implementation).